Are you months (or even years) past having your most recent baby, but you still look pregnant?

 You might be living with diastasis recti.
 Read on to learn more about this condition!

 Disclosure: This article contains affiliate links.
 As an Amazon associate I earn from qualifying purchases.
 You can read my full policy here.

 I am not a medical doctor.
 I’m simply sharing my experience.
 Please discuss your condition with your own health care provider or find a physical therapist for help if you suspect you have diastasis recti.

-About a year and a half ago, I was at an obligatory social function, but having a nice enough time.
+About two and a half years ago, I was at an obligatory social function, but having a nice enough time.
 I sat down with some people, made pleasant small talk, and sat through a presentation.
-Afterwards, the man beside me turned and said, “Now, I know you’re never supposed to ask this of a woman…”
+You know, the usual.

 I turned and brightly said, “Yes?”
 I had no clue what was coming.